December 7, 2017

 The concrete foundations and basement walls for the new Biological Sciences Building, future home of the U-M Museum of Natural History, are approximately 80% complete.
 This activity will finish up in February.
 Structural steel will begin to arrive in February.
 Steel erection will take upwards of 5-6 months to complete.

 We're Breaking Ground!

-Site work has begun for the new Biological Science Building, future home of the U-M Museum of Natural History and the College of Literature, Science, and the Arts' biology departments and research museums.
+Site work has begun for the new Biological Sciences Building, future home of the U-M Museum of Natural History and the College of Literature, Science, and the Arts' biology departments and research museums.

 Stay tuned for future updates!

 New UMMNH Space: Regents Approve Plans

 November 20, 2014 - The Regents of the University of Michigan approved the schematic design for a new Biological Sciences Building, which will be the new home for the U-M Museum of Natural History and will be shared with the College of Literature, Science, and the Arts’ biology departments and research museums.

 The new U-M Museum of Natural History space is expected to open in 2019.